Kuldip Nayar: Peace activist

 Every year since 2000, Nayar had been leading peace activists to light candles on the Independence days of Pakistan and India (14/15 August) at the Attari-Wagah India-Pakistan border near Amritsar.

-He was a close friend of another Pakistani politician ch.
-Jaleel Ahmed Khan (Ex-MNA) who arranged the launch of Nayar's book (Beyond the lines : An Autobiography) in Avari hotel Lahore in 2013.
+He was a close friend of another Pakistani politician, ch.
+Jaleel Ahmed Khan (Ex-MNA), who arranged the launch of Nayar's book (Beyond the Lines: An Autobiography) in Avari hotel Lahore in 2013.
 Both of them participated in various peace enhancing events in both countries as ch.
-Jaleel Ahmed Khan a senior Pakistani politician who migrated from India in 1947 also strongly advocated peace between the two neighboring countries.
+Jaleel Ahmed Khan, a senior Pakistani politician who migrated from India in 1947, also strongly advocated peace between the two neighboring countries.

-He had started a tradition of candle vigil since 1995 at Indo-Pak Wagah Border during midnight of 14–15 August for India-Pakistan Peace through celebration of Independence Day and remembering people of both sides.
+He had started a tradition of a candle vigil since 1995 at Indo-Pak Wagah Border during midnight of 14–15 August for India-Pakistan Peace through celebration of Independence Day and remembering people of both sides.
 In later years of his life, he could not participate in this due to his old age but inspired many young folks to continue the tradition.
 Ten days before his death, he had flagged off 'Aman-Dosti Yatra' which was a 40-member delegation of Aaghaz-e-Dosti that marched from Delhi to Wagah Border under leadership of Aaghaz-e-Dosti founder Ravi Nitesh and Gandhi Global family's secretary Ram Mohan Rai for lighting candles for Indo-Pak Peace and thus continued his legacy.
 This was his last public presence.